jandet/grunt-rev-dir/README.md

 ```

 #### Custom Options
 Change the algorithm or length to style the generated asset file names.
+Specify a destination to put the hash-named copy of the directory.

 ```js
 grunt.initConfig({